BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/07_1_Creating_a_Partially_Signed_Bitcoin_Transaction.md

 ## Finalize a PSBT
 #### PSBT Role: Updater, Signer, Finalizer

-There is a `utxoupdatepsbt` command that can be used to automatically update UTXOs and import their descriptor information by hand, but you don't want to use it unless you have a use case where you don't have all of that information in the wallets of everyone who will be signing the PSBT.
+There is a `utxoupdatepsbt` command that can be used to Update UTXOs, importing their descriptor information by hand, but you don't want to use it unless you have a use case where you don't have all of that information in the wallets of everyone who will be signing the PSBT.

-Instead, you should move straight on to finalizing your transaction with `walletprocesspsbt`:
+> :information_source: **NOTE:** If  you choose to Update the PSBT with `utxoupdatepsbt`, you would still need to use `walletprocesspsbt` to Sign it: it's the only Signer-role command for PSBTs that's available in `bitcoin-cli`.

+Instead, you should use `walletprocesspsbt`, which will Update, Sign, and Finalize:
 ```
 $ bitcoin-cli walletprocesspsbt $psbt
 {